 One of the most expensive repairs a homeowner can make to their home is replacing a roof.
 That is why so many people are choosing the DIY route.
-While this may sound plausible with the right expertise, there are some roofing tools that you will need to do it right.
+While this may sound plausible with the right expertise, there are plenty of roofing tools that you will need to do it right.
 These tools include things like tarps, ladders, shingles, shears, nails, and more.
-Luckily for you, we have done all the work and put together this list of tools every homeowner needs when they decide to do their own roofing job.
+Luckily for you, we have done all the work and put together this list of tools every homeowner needs when they decide to complete a full roof replacement.

 Beginner’s Starter Roofing Tool Kit for Homeowners